esphome/esphome-docs/guides/migrate_sonoff_tasmota.rst

     :align: center
     :width: 60.0%

-If everything succeeds, you will see an "Upload Successful" message and esphomelib will connect to the configured WiFi network 🎉
+If everything succeeds, you will see an "Upload Successful" message and ESPHome will connect to the configured WiFi network 🎉

 .. figure:: images/tasmota_upload.png